Kate Bock Sunbathes Buns Up In A Cheeky Textured Bikini

 Her final shot was similar to the first, but she posed with the back of her right wrist placed against her forehead.
 She had removed her sunglasses, and they hung from her neck on a long chain.
 Her eyes were closed.
 One of her post’s tags revealed that her shades were an Oliver Peoples design, while another identified her photographer as Alexandra Martin.

-In her caption, Kate revealed that she’s a fan of the HBO true crime documentary series The Vow.
+In her caption, Kate revealed that she’s a fan of the HBO true crime docuseries The Vow.
 She also added a geotag that identified the location of her photo shoot as Water Mill, New York.

 “Looking Fantastic Kate!!” read one response to her post.